April 1995: Trading Cards

 Being a smaller store we relied heavily on regular customers.
 The reservation lists were shorter but filled with basically the same 10-20 names.
 Calling the reservations and following-up was a priority there instead of "do it if you get a chance".
 The store in Gurnee Mills had regular customers too of course, but we didn't know them well except for which systems they owned.
 At this Waldensoftware we spent a good deal of time chatting with the regulars.

-I seriously believe two of our regular customers were mentally ill.
+Two of our regular customers were very memorable, not in a good way.
 Luckily, I largely interacted with them over the phone.

 We had another regular caller who was obsessed with sports games.
 He'd call whenever a new sports game was released and ask a barrage of questions about it.
 Things like "can you see the numbers on the uniforms", "is halfback pass a play you can choose", or "can you see what color the players' socks are".
 I originally thought it was a prank but received confirmation from someone who met him that it was not.
 I decided to experiment and see how long he'd stay on hold.
 Next time he called with an asinine question I said "hold on, let me check" and then timed how long before he hung up.
 The first time he went almost thirty minutes; subsequent trials lasted under five.
 He did come into the store a couple of times.
-Even after meeting him in person I wasn't sure if he was mentally handicapped or just, well, a complete loser.
-I'm heavily leaning towards the latter.
+There was definitely something odd about him.
+YouTube was >10 years away but let's just say he'd have a very cringey channel.

 This page gets a couple hits per day by people searching for "how to run CyberJudas on XP" or some variant.
 I wonder if the aforementioned mental case is one of them?
 Anyway, if that's how you ended up here I'd recommend running it on a Windows 95 Virtual PC.